Scientific Name

 Description

-Argyroderma delaetii is a dwarf succulent that usually forms a single head, rarely 2 or 3, that consists of two opposite semi-elliptical leaves divided with a deep fissure.
+Argyroderma delaetii is a dwarf succulent that usually forms a single body, rarely 2 or 3, that consists of two opposite semi-elliptical leaves divided with a deep fissure.
 It can grow up to 1.2 inches (3 cm) tall and is usually sunken into the ground in its native habitat.
-The upper surface is up to 2 inches (5 cm) long and 1.2 inches (3 cm) wide.
-Leaves are fleshy, gray-green to blue-green.
-Each year a new pair of leaves appear from the fissure, disintegrating after 1 or 2 seasons.
+The upper surface can reach up to 2 inches (5 cm) in length and 1.2 inches (3 cm) in width.
+The leaves are thick, fleshy, gray-green to blue-green.
+A new pair of leaves appear from the fissure each year, disintegrating after 1 or 2 seasons.
 The old leaves dry out and wither gray.

-Flowers are solitary, up to 2 inches (5 cm) in diameter, and appear in fall.
+The solitary flowers appear in the fall and can reach up to 2 inches (5 cm) in diameter.
 They vary in color from magenta, red, or pink to yellow or white.
 The fruit is a 14- to 24-locular capsule.

 This species is very variable.
 Even plants from the same seed capsule may produce flowers in different colors.